About…

 Coby Sullivan has always been a storyteller.

-As a child, she made her own newspapers; stapling together bits of paper and writing imaginary stories about people and events.
-She went on to study International Journalism and built a successful career in marketing and tech, connecting people and building strong communities.
+As a child, she made her own newspapers filled with imaginary stories about interesting people and exciting events.
+So it’s no surprise she went on to study International Journalism and built a successful connecting people and building strong communities.

-Coby began writing some of the truths about her experience and soon her journal was filled with questions, poetry and short stories about motherhood.
-Her husband encouraged her to lean into this new-found spark of creativity and see where it took her.
-His belief in her, at a time when she didn’t believe in herself, changed everything and she decided to write a book.
+Coby began writing about her experience and soon her journal was filled with poetry and short stories about motherhood and its challenges.
+Her husband encouraged her to lean into this creativity during her time of struggle and his belief in her, at a time when she didn’t believe in herself, changed everything.
+She decided to write a book.

-That book is Milk Fever - a deeply personal yet universally resonant exploration of postpartum depression.
-It’s a story based on true events, that sheds light on how it can infiltrate even the most of confident and optimistic of minds, fracturing identity, relationships and even self-worth.
+That book is Paper Skin - a deeply personal yet universally resonant exploration of postpartum depression.
+It sheds light on how PPD can infiltrate even the most of confident of minds, fracturing identity, relationships and even self-worth.

 What started as catharsis has turned into a mission: to say the unsaid and validate the experiences of countless women around the world.
 Through her writing, Coby blends the curiosity of a journalist with the emotional depth of a mother who has survived postpartum depression.